The Rubber-Driven-Car-Project

 I've got to admit ... it's perfect.

 But it uses a complicated system of gears, a real transmission.
-I decided to do a different, more simple design
+I decided

 and so I came up with this propeller car.